ajs-voices/once-upon-a-dream/readme.md

 ## Angel Vega-Lucciano

-* Angel Vega-Lucciano is the adopted son of Dorian Vega, a senior partner at Hudson, Kennedy & Vega and master chef Marco Lucciano of Fiore, a five star restaurant in Little Italy.
+* Angel Vega-Lucciano is the adopted son of Daniel Vega, a senior partner at Hudson, Kennedy & Vega and master chef Marco Lucciano of Fiore, a five star restaurant in Little Italy.
 * Angel works part time in his father's restaurant everywhere from being a waiter to sous-chef, sometimes even covering for Marco running the kitchen while he goes through culinary school at ICE (an 8 month course in culinary arts and a 7 months course in Restuarant and Culinary management)
 * Angel is twenty-two and a Cancer (Jun 21).
 * Nothing is really known about Angel's birth, who his parents were, he was found abandoned by the dumpsters behind the restaurant Marco worked at weeks old.
-* Marco and Dorian tried to adopt him for years but were thwart with frustration because they were gay men.
+* Marco and Daniel tried to adopt him for years but were thwart with frustration because they were gay men.
 When Angel was six they were finally able to adopt him.
-* In the six years between Marco finding him and their adopting him, Angel was taken away and given to a couple as a group home while Marco and Dorian were investigated.
+* In the six years between Marco finding him and their adopting him, Angel was taken away and given to a couple as a group home while Marco and Daniel were investigated.
 The husband looked good on paper, but when left alone with the five children he beat one 3 year old to death and abused all the others including Angel.
-This was the final push for Dorian and Marco to adopt Angel come hell or high water.
+This was the final push for Daniel and Marco to adopt Angel come hell or high water.
 * Angel was diagnosed with PTSD from the trauma he suffered and later with OCPD.
 He sticks to a rigid schedule and pattern of life.
 There are some underlying abandonment issues but he feels loved by his parents.
 * Angel's first kiss ended with him getting beaten by the boy who he'd kissed.
 His first sexual experience was a few months later with a girl who took pity on him and tried to 'change' him.
 Thus making Angel not really want to let either gender close to him.
 * Before Angel started at ICE he got his AA degree in Liberal Arts - college wasn't for him.
 Before that he backpacked across Europe cooking in whatever place would take him to earn a few bucks for about a year and a half.